Cotton

 Regenerative cotton

-1 Our full materials basket is available on our materials page or you can read more in our Sustainability Disclosure, see pages 43-47.
+1 Our full materials basket is available on our materials page or you can read more in our Sustainability Disclosure.

-2 For more information about our goals and the progress we’ve made, see our Sustainability Disclosure, pages 20-21.
+2 For more information about our goals and the progress we’ve made, see our Sustainability Disclosure.

 We publish our Sustainability Disclosure annually.
 In this document, we set out our goals and the progress we’ve made in the previous year.
 Find the latest version here.
 More up to date information can be included on this page.